MikeHopley/ftl-ships-strategy/index.md

 ## Zoltan B

+Consider avoiding nebula beacons, as they often have Auto-assaults (with drones).

 The starting weapons can last you well into sector 4, after which the ion cascade becomes slow and unreliable.
 Adding more ion works, or you can abandon the ion cascade entirely.
 A single Ion Blast still removes one shield layer.

 Shields-2 costs a whopping 100 scrap.
-Before then, your Zoltan Shield will serve well in most encounters, but you are vulnerable against drones or asteroid fields.
+Before then, your Zoltan Shield will serve well in most encounters, but you are vulnerable against asteroid fields or drones.
 Therefore your first 100 scrap should be spent on shields, unless perhaps you find a top-tier weapon.
 In that case, consider selling one Ion Blast to get you closer to shields-2.

 It might be tempting to get engines-3 before shields-2, since it's so much cheaper.
 But this doesn't help you that much in the really dangerous fights; delaying shields-2 even one jump could prove ruinous.